vszammit/get-nfs-for-owner-v3/README.md

 `npm install --save alchemy-sdk-3.0.0-beta0.0`

-4. Add your Alchemy API key to line 6 (we recommend storing it in a .env folder)
+4. Add your Alchemy API key to line 6 (we recommend storing your key in a .env file for production apps)

-5. Run the script with the terminal command `node script.js`
+5. Run the script with the terminal command `node get-nfts-script.js`